RaumTheFool/SUNNFOLK-NOMIC/GAME 1/BIG PROPOSALS/Proposal 48.md

 - Points are renamed to Peas.
 - Ludvig 400, Magnus and Håkon get the (currently meaningless) titles Archangel, Prophet and Wizard, and the Prophet card is renamed Prophecy.
 - R0 states what the game is.
-- Bookkeepers win by 250 Peas (formerly Points), gain Peas by moderating the game correctly and are neither Devotee nor Mutinee.
+- Bookkeepers win by 250 Peas, gain Peas by moderating the game correctly and are neither Devotee nor Mutinee.
 - The SCHISM has prevented Klark from smelling the flowers and eating the rich.
 He copes by resorting to technology and turning himself into a cyborg.
 Klark is combined with the AI Copilot Rule.
 - Trip Trap is a Play and requires only 2 Players taking a walk.
+- Re-Elections are a Play.
 - Card uses and draws are technically no longer Plays though still done in #play.
 - Cards require a TYPE, being Consumable, Reaction, Passive or Event.
 - Cards can only be drawn and used during the VP, but this can be done indefinitely.